-- A. Academic colleges and academic departments at the University of Arizona may send information about candidates through electronic listservs and social media, but the information must be about all candidates running for elected office as Executives, all at large senators and for all senators running for seats within their college, and not for any specific individual candidate or group of candidates. - B. No University of Arizona faculty, staff member, non-student employee, Academic college, Academic department, or any other university department may endorse any candidate or group of candidates. - C. Currently elected ASUA officials who are not running for a position may support or endorse a candidate.
+- A. Academic colleges and academic departments at the University of Arizona may send information about candidates through electronic listservs and social media, but the information must be about all candidates running for elected office as Executives, all Student Body Senators and for all senators running for seats within their college, and not for any specific individual candidate or group of candidates. - B. No University of Arizona faculty, staff member, non-student employee, Academic college, Academic department, or any other university department may endorse any candidate or group of candidates. - C. No Division 1 athletic team and spirit squad may endorse any candidate or group of candidates collectively as a team or spirit squad.

+- D. Currently elected ASUA officials who are not running for a position may support or endorse a candidate.
 Currently elected ASUA officials may use their titles in ASUA to leverage support.
-ONLY Personal Social media may be used by currently elected ASUA officials to leverage support.
+Social media may be used by currently elected ASUA officials to leverage support.
 Currently elected officials will not, under any circumstances, serve as a campaign manager for any candidate.
-Any currently elected ASUA official who chooses to support a candidate may not serve on the elections commission and may not participate as a moderator at any elections events or announcements.

-- D. In order for an organization and or candidate to publicly and officially announce endorsement, the candidate must submit an endorsement form for approval and wait to announce until confirmation from endorser has been given.
-Candidates will be notified of endorsement status upon confirmation. - E. The Endorsement procedure will be followed by a Candidate to obtain an official endorsement that is recognized by ASUA Elections. - F. Candidates will file a ASUA Elections Endorsement Form where the candidate will provide the following information: - a.
+Any currently elected ASUA official who chooses to support a candidate may not serve on the elections commission and may not participate as a moderator at any elections events or announcements. - E. In order for an organization and or candidate to publicly and officially announce endorsement, the candidate must submit an endorsement form for approval and wait to announce until confirmation from endorser has been given.
+Candidates will be notified of endorsement status upon confirmation. - F. The Endorsement procedure will be followed by a candidate to obtain an official endorsement that is recognized by ASUA Elections. - G. Candidates will file an ASUA Elections Endorsement Form where the candidate will provide the following information: - a.
 Contact name of director or president of student run organization - b.
 Contact email of director or president of student run organization - c.
-Contact phone number of president or director of student run organization - G. Candidate will wait to receive official confirmation from ASUA Elections before being able to advertise the endorsement.
+Contact phone number of president or director of student run organization - H. Candidate will wait to receive official confirmation from ASUA Elections before being able to advertise the endorsement